Email FacebookTwitterMenu burgerClose thin

 What Is a Tax Credit?

-Tax credits lowers the amount of money you must pay the government.
+Tax credits lower the amount of money you must pay the government.
 It is designed to encourage people to spend money in specific ways.
 For example, one of the most common tax credits is the Child Tax Credit.
 Taxpayers who have children under the age 16 at the end of the calendar year receive a credit to help reduce the cost of raising a child.
 Another popular tax credit is the Lifetime Learning Credit (LLC).
 The LLC encourages people to pursue further education by crediting part of the overall cost back at tax time.

 A tax deduction lowers one’s taxable income, thus reducing the tax liability.
 If a person receives a deduction, he decreases the amount from his income, which lowers his taxable income.
 The lower a person’s taxable income, the lower the tax bill.